When my 87-year-old mother started showing signs of dementia, I refused to see it.

 It wasn’t because I didn’t love Mom – I did, very much.
 We had a wonderfully close relationship.

 It wasn’t because she was being stubborn or ornery or ugly.
 She wasn’t.
-She had always been sweet and loving, and still was.

 It wasn’t because I didn’t care.
 I did.